 The BTO Heronries Census collects nest counts of herons from as many heronries as possible in the UK each year.
 The main species covered is Grey Heron but Little Egret is fully included, as are rarer species of colonial herons such as Cattle Egrets (which nested in the UK for the first time in 2008).
 Nest counts of Cormorants are also collected, especially where they are nesting alongside herons.
 Data are shared with county recorders and for rare species with the Rare Breeding Birds Panel.

-Following on from the very successful BTO Owl Appeal this year will be the start of our Project Owl research.
-With new surveys starting from autumn 2018, we need your help to learn more about our nation’s fascinating but often mysterious owl species.
-Link to Survey.
+Following on from the very successful BTO Owl Appeal, this year will be the start of our Project Owl research.
+With new surveys from autumn 2018, we need your help to learn more about our nation’s fascinating but often mysterious owl species.
+See Survey